zendframework/zend-expressive-authentication-oauth2/docs/book/intro.md

 The `refresh_token_expire` value is the TTL used for the refresh token.
 The default value is 1 month.

-The `auth_code_expire` value is th TTL of the authentication code, used in the [authorization code grant](https://oauth2.thephpleague.com/authorization-server/auth-code-grant/) scenario.
+The `auth_code_expire` value is the TTL of the authentication code, used in the [authorization code grant](https://oauth2.thephpleague.com/authorization-server/auth-code-grant/) scenario.
 The default value is 10 minutes.

-The last parameter is the PDO database configuration.
+The `pdo` value is for the PDO database configuration.
 Here we need to insert the parameters to access the OAuth2 database.
 These parameters are the `dsn`, the `username`, and the `password`, if required.
 The SQL structure of this database is stored in the [data/oauth2.sql](https://github.com/zendframework/zend-expressive-authentication-oauth2/blob/master/data/oauth2.sql) file.

+The `grants` array is for enabling/disabling grants.
+By default all the supported grants are configured to be available.
+If you would like to disable any of the supplied grants, simply change the value for the grant to NULL.
+Additionally, you can extend this array to add your own custom grants.

 You need to provide an OAuth2 database yourself, or generate a [SQLite](https://www.sqlite.org) database with the following command (using `sqlite3` for GNU/Linux):